 - Illegal drug activity.

 - Breaches of the peace, such as fighting.

 - Suspected human trafficking.

 Underage compliance operations involve minors (18 or younger) who enter random retail businesses undercover to identify whether the business is selling alcohol to minors.
 These operations are a valuable tool in addressing underage drinking.

-If you’re a minor or a parent of a minor interested in volunteering, contact the Enforcement team at your local regional office [link to Contact Us page] to learn more.
+If you’re a minor or a parent of a minor interested in volunteering, contact the Enforcement team at your local regional office to learn more.

 TABC’s Enforcement agents also monitor special events where alcohol is served or sold.
 These include music festivals, fairs, sports events, large-scale celebrations and more.

 Agents assist local communities during times of disaster.
 TABC is proud to support Texas communities by responding to natural or man-made disasters such as hurricanes, flooding or wildfires.
 To learn more about TABC’s efforts to protect Texans during times of emergency, visit our YouTube page.